cdapio/cdap/cdap-docs/included-applications/source/etl/plugins/batchsources/database.rst

 *Note:* Please include the same WHERE clauses in this query as the ones used in the import query to reflect an accurate number of records to import.

+**columnCase:** Sets the case of the column names returned from the query.
+Possible options are ``upper`` or ``lower``.
+By default or for any other input, the column names are not modified and the names returned from the database are used as-is.
+Note that setting this property provides predictability of column name cases across different databases but might result in column name conflicts if multiple column names are the same when the case is ignored.
+(Optional)

 **connectionString:** JDBC connection string including database name.